The64thGamer/cheeseepedia/content/wiki/Galaxy Stage.md

 ## Trivia ##

-* The Galaxy Stage is the first stage to run on Studio C HD, with the others being the Circles Of Light, and the .
+* The Galaxy Stage is the first stage to run on Studio C HD, with the others being the Circles Of Light, and the Chuck E. Live Stage (Dance Floor) (Chuck E. Live Stage).
 * The Galaxy Stage is a test stage, meaning it is to test a design or concept, the Galaxy Stage was evolved into the Circles Of Light stage, having a similar design, but replacing the galaxy design with just circles that light up.